-I was provided press passes to the Philly Cheesesteak Festival.
+I was provided press passes to the Philly Cheesesteak Festival for my review.

 In late October, my sister, niece, nephews and I took a day trip to Philadelphia for the first Philly Cheesesteak Festival.
 Since I was there as press and my niece and youngest nephew wanted to have some fun, I decided to let them choose their favorites as we ate samples.
 This was also their first time having cheesesteaks.
 If you’re a foodie looking for great cheesesteaks in Philly, check out our top three trucks from the Philly Cheesesteak Festival below.

 Steve’s Prince of Steaks

 Steve’s Prince of Steaks offered samples of their chicken and beef steak sandwiches with American cheese.
 Even after standing in line to sample other cheesesteaks from other trucks, my oldest niece kept asking to go back.